newrelic/kubernetes-logging/helm/newrelic-logging/README.md

 ## Chart Details

-This chart will deploy the New Relic Infrastructure agent as a Daemonset.
+This chart will deploy the Fluentbit with the New Relic output plugin as a Daemonset.

 ## Configuration